Ariel-Monroy-Jala/users_crud/README.md

 ## 2. Run docker compose

-To create the mysql instance we created a docker-compose file with the required configurations, you just need to run.
+To create the MySQL instance, we’ve included a `docker-compose.yml` file with the required configuration.
+Simply run the following command:

 ``` bash
   docker compose up -d
 ```

-This will create the database and user that is configured in .env file.
+This will create the database and user configured in your `.env` file.

 ## 3 Run koa server

-Finally, once the database is ready you can start the server running the following command.
+Once the database is ready, you can start the server with the following command:

 ```bash
   npm start